-“In West Philadelphia born and raised…” Most people in the English-speaking world knows the theme song of the classic NBC sitcom The Fresh Prince of Bel-Air.
-The show starred Will Smith as a Philadelphia teen sent to live with his wealthy aunt, uncle and cousins in Bel-Air, a wealthy neighborhood in Los Angeles.
+“In West Philadelphia born and raised …” Most people in the English-speaking world know the theme song of the classic NBC sitcom The Fresh Prince of Bel-Air.
+The show starred Will Smith as a Philadelphia teen sent to live with his aunt, uncle and cousins in Bel-Air, a wealthy neighborhood in Los Angeles.

 Despite its hilarious moments, the show dealt with gun violence, drug use and issues of race.
-The Fresh Prince of Bel-Air showed the world that Smith wasn’t only a rapper, but an actor who would later become one of the biggest movie stars in the world.
+The Fresh Prince showed the world that Smith wasn’t only a rapper but also an actor–one who would later become one of the biggest movie stars in the world.

 Aired: NBC, 1987-1993